-Identifying when your dog started this habit can also answer a lot of questions.
-At most times, dogs learn a new behavior when they go through some sort of change in their routine.
+Identifying when your dog started this habit can help you pinpoint the reason for it.
+Most times, dogs exhibita new behavior when they go through some change in their routine.

-So if you recently changed their diet, your dog could be licking the pillow to satisfy their salt cravings.
-Or if they started doing it after you got a new job, they could be suffering from separation anxiety.
+If you’ve recently changed their diet, your dog could be licking the pillow to satisfy their salt cravings.
+If you’ve started a new job that changes your schedule, your dog may be experiencing separation anxiety.
 The behavior could also get triggered during summers when we sweat more while sleeping.

 Steps To Stop Your Dog From Licking Your Pillow

-Once you’ve discovered the reason behind your dog’s pillow-licking habit, it’s time to put an end to it.
-To do this, you can implement multiple techniques that can help your dog overcome the reason which triggered their habit in the first place.
+Once you’ve discovered the reason behind your dog’s pillow-licking, it’s time to put an end to it.
+To do this, you can implement multiple techniques that can help your dog overcome the reason which triggered the habit in the first place.